hsuanlee213/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 4. What did you learn about Streamlit and state?

 - In your own words, explain why the secret number kept changing in the original app.
+  Streamlit reruns the entire script whenever a user interacts with the app, so important values must be stored in st.session_state.
+In the original app.py, the secret number was initialized correctly, but it was later reset or converted to a string in other parts of the code.
+Converting the secret to a string caused lexicographic comparisons instead of numeric comparisons (for example, "9" > "10"), which led to incorrect hints and inconsistent behavior.
+To fix this, I moved the comparison logic into logic_utils.check_guess and ensured all comparisons use numeric values.
+I also removed the string conversion and updated the New Game logic to reset secret, attempts, score, status, and history together, ensuring the game state remains consistent.
 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
+  In Streamlit, the whole program runs again every time the user interacts with the app, like pressing a button or submitting a guess.
+This is called a “rerun.”
+If we only use normal variables, their values would reset each time the program reruns.
+To solve this, Streamlit provides st.session_state, which acts like memory for the app.
+It stores important values so they stay the same across interactions, even though the script keeps running again.
 - What change did you make that finally gave the game a stable secret number?
+  The change that finally gave the game a stable secret number was ensuring that the secret value was stored and managed correctly in st.session_state.
+I removed the code that converted the secret number to a string and made sure it was always treated as an integer.
+I also ensured that the secret number is only initialized when "secret" is not already in st.session_state.
+This prevents the value from being reset during Streamlit reruns, allowing the secret number to remain stable throughout the game.

 ---